 Here, visitors find the castle’s picturesque ponds, enchanting pavilions, and numerous allegorical sandstone sculptures created by Ferdinand Tietz and Johann Peter Wagner.

 Is Wurzburg safe?

 Based on the latest data, Wurzburg has a relatively low crime index at 24.11 points and has a high safety score at 75.89.
-Walking around in Wurzburg by yourself is generally safe if you are traveling alone, even at night.
+Walking around in Wurzburg by yourself is generally safe if traveling alone, even at night.
 However, common sense is still the best safeguard from harm.
-Like, avoid entering dark alleys and remote places all alone.
+Like, such as avoiding entering dark alleys and remote places all alone.

 Is Wurzburg worth visiting?

 In Wurzburg lies some of the most beautiful masterpieces and architectural marvels in the world.
 You’ll be most satisfied if you love admiring centuries-old artworks, learning history, and appreciating western society.
 Nevertheless, Wurzburg has hundreds of years of winemaking culture.
 Wines here are absolutely one of a kind – wine lovers will be thrilled to taste them.

 Wurzburg can be visited on a day trip from Nuremberg.
 It is the largest city in Franconia, closest to Wurzburg.
 Check out my 15 reasons you should visit Nuremberg or make it your home base when traveling in south-central Germany.